 Q42.
-Please provide a brief explanation of the ways in which you are embedding equity into this adaptation action?

-Staff in the Climate Resilience Unit and throughout the Department, as well as from many other county agencies, have participated in Dismantling Racism workshops presented by the Racial Equity Institute.
+Please provide a brief explanation of the ways in which you are embedding equity into this adaptation action? •Staff in the Climate Resilience Unit and throughout the Department, as well as from many other county agencies, have participated in Dismantling Racism workshops presented by the Racial Equity Institute.
 Q43.
 Please provide any supporting documents under Adaptation Priority Action #1.
 Max upload of five (5) files only.
 Q43(a).
 Please provide any supporting documents under Adaptation Priority Action #1.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q43(b).

-Q43(b).
 Please provide any supporting documents under Adaptation Priority Action #1.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q43(c).

-Q43(c).
 Please provide any supporting documents under Adaptation Priority Action #1.
-Max upload of five (5) files only.:

-(Did not answer) Q43(d).
+Max upload of five (5) files only.: (Did not answer) Q43(d).
 Please provide any supporting documents under Adaptation Priority Action #1.
 Max upload of five (5) files only.: (Did not answer) Q43(e).
 Please provide any supporting documents under Adaptation Priority Action #1.
 Max upload of five (5) files only.: (Did not answer) Q44.
 Please indicate as to why you've been unable to make progress in Adaptation Action #1?
 Select all that apply.
-Skipped due to logic Q45.
+Skipped due to logic

+Q45.
 What resources could assist you in advancing this action?

-Skipped due to logic Q46.
+Skipped due to logic

+Q46.
 Describe the progress your local/tribal government has made related to Adaptation Action #2.
 Please select all that apply.Conduct vulnerability analysis of hazards related to climate change including, but not limited to, sea level rise, tidal flooding, saltwater intrusion, extreme weather, heat.
 The analysis should assess exposure and sensitivity of various assets including, but not limited to critical infrastructure, communities/populations, historic/cultural assets, transportation, natural resources, and economic assets.
 Assessment should seek to identify what factors contribute to elevated exposure and sensitivity, and what physical, social, institutional, human, and financial capacities exist to adapt, and where there are gaps.

 In the past several years we have advanced/completed work related to this priority action that is still relevant today.

-We actively advanced activities related to this priority action in this reporting year (CY2021).
+We actively advanced activities related to this priority action in this reporting year (CY 2022).

 Q47.
 Provide a brief description of the work you are advancing related to Adaptation Action #2.
 This is not meant to be an exhaustive list, but rather a list of the most impactful actions.
-The County has conducted multiple vulnerability assessments and has additional work planned.
-Analyses conducted to date include: • Countywide vulnerability assessments in 2012 (part of the